Tulan/Zabbix_templates-palo_alto/README.md

 ## Overview

-The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix v.6.4 using SNMP v2c.
+The template to monitor Palo Alto Networks NGFW PAN-OS by Zabbix v.7.0 using SNMP v2c or SNMPv3.
 For use with a different Zabbix version please choose corresponding branch.

-TIP: to monitor firewalls interfaces, please add offcial zabbix template: [Template Module Interfaces SNMPv2](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/module/interfaces_snmp?at=refs%2Fheads%2Frelease%2F5.0).
+This template is linked with official zabbix template: [Network Generic Device by SNMP](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/net/generic_snmp?at=refs%2Fheads%2Frelease%2F7.0).

 This template was tested on: